efchatz/pandora/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 To use this tool, simply execute the compiled executable in the relevant host and type the name of the password manager.
 Based on the password manager, there are some requirements for the tool to be able to extract credentials.
 However, I kept in most cases password managers who needed basic interaction to store their credentials in the memory of their process.
 After executing the tool, it will automatically dump the relevant process based on the chosen password manager, print the credentials in the cmd, and save them into a file (the location of the file is the current folder of the .exe).

 Three videos have been uploaded to assist in how this tool works.
 The videos depict the phase in which an attacker would be able to gather the credentials from a password manager.
-In the case of Avira and similar password managers, this can be done without any user interaction.
+In the case of Avira and similar password managers, this can be done without any user interaction (check relevant video).

 The following table depicts a high-level view of the tool's capabilities.
 Note that Firefox and the relevant Firefox plugins of password managers may not work correctly.
 They need further research for the tool to be able to extract the credentials in every case.
 This is due to the fact that Firefox changes its pattern with each execution.